ckeditor/ckeditor5/docs/builds/guides/development/online-builder.md

 # Creating custom builds

-A build is a simple [npm](https://www.npmjs.com) package (usually developed in a Git repository) with a predefined set of dependencies.
-Out of this repository, distribution files can be generated through the build process.
+Although the CKEditor 5 WYSIWYG editor comes with handy preconfigured builds, sometimes these predefined versions are not enough and a need for custom builds arises.
 Some of the reasons for creating custom builds are:

 * Adding features which are not included in the existing builds, either from a third party or custom developed.
 * Removing unnecessary features present in a build.